 - Shopping Cart Elite

-We have experience with most of the systems on this list.
+We have at least some experience with most of the systems on this list.
 They all have their pros and cons, but the key differentiators are:

 - Year-make-model search ability